open-austin/open-austin.github.io/welcome/index.md

 Signing in at five events will get you one of our awesome Open Austin t-shirts.
 Was this your fifth event?
 Contact @leadership on [Slack](https://open-austin.slack.com/messages/) with your shirt size.

 ## What is Civic Hacking?
-Our formger brigade co-captain Mateo Clarke gives a rundown on [Civic Hacking 101](https://www.youtube.com/embed/sxrgxDF4FJ0).
+Our former brigade co-captain Mateo Clarke gives a rundown on [Civic Hacking 101](https://www.youtube.com/embed/sxrgxDF4FJ0).

 <iframe width="560" height="315" src="https://www.youtube.com/embed/sxrgxDF4FJ0" frameborder="0" allowfullscreen></iframe>